 This record of our sins will not be cleansed until Jesus begins His ministry inside the second apartment of the heavenly sanctuary; for it is at that time when mankind will truly begin to understand God’s true character and His Law.
 This is why the Law was placed inside the Ark of the Covenant, under the Mercy Seat.
 The results will be a cleansing from the very practice of sinning; “for sin is the transgression of the Law” (1 John 3:4).

 “God does not need to be reconciled to man, for, like the mother’s love, His love ever follows us, even when we are in the downward way, seeking to bring us back to Him.
 But man needs to be reconciled to God.
 In some way there must be an atonement made.
-Not that God’s wrath must be satisfied, so that He will look with favor upon offending man, but that God’s love must be so manifest, in spite of the existence of suffering and sin, that men will turn their hearts toward Him, as the flower toward the sun … The word ‘atonement’ means at-one-ment.
+Not that God’s wrath must be satisfied, so that He will look with favor upon offending man, but that God’s love must be so manifest, in spite of the existence of suffering and sin, that men will turn their hearts toward Him, as the flower toward the sun. … The word ‘atonement’ means at-one-ment.
 Sin had brought misery, and misery had brought a misunderstanding of God’s character.
 Thus men had come to hate God instead of loving Him; and hating Him, the one Father, men also hated man, their brother.
 Thus, instead of the one family and the one Father, men were separated from God and from each other, and held apart by hatred and selfishness.
 There must be an atonement.
 An atonement can be made only by God so revealing his love, in spite of sin and sorrow, that men's hearts will be touched to tenderness; and they, being delivered from Satan's delusions, may see how fully and terribly they have misunderstood the divine One, and so have done despite to the Spirit of his grace.
 Thus they may be led, as returning brethren, to come back to the Father's house in blissful unity.
 The atonement is not to appease God’s wrath, so that man dare come to him, but it is to reveal His love, so that they will come to Him.
-It was not Christ reconciling God unto the world, but God in Christ reconciling the world unto himself.”
+It was not Christ reconciling God unto the world, but God in Christ reconciling the world unto himself.
+It is nowhere said that God needed to be reconciled unto us; he says, 'I have not forsaken you, but you have forsaken me.'"
 (George Fifield, God Is Love, pp. 46, 48)

 Did Daniel Understand These Concepts?